airbytehq/airbyte/docs/integrations/sources/google-ads.md

 ## Rate Limiting & Performance Considerations (Airbyte Open Source)

 This source is constrained by whatever API limits are set for the Google Ads that is used.
-You can read more about those limits in the [google developer docs](https://developers.google.com/google-ads/api/docs/best-practices/quotas).
+You can read more about those limits in the [Google Developer docs](https://developers.google.com/google-ads/api/docs/best-practices/quotas).

 ## CHANGELOG